There, in the kitchen corner,

 (The Goopy Ghost of Halloween)

-How goop-filled haunts stir up fun for children, creaking coffins draw tweens and hulks trolling The Conjuring or The Conjuring 2 make adults want haunts and scares.
+Goop-filled haunts scaring up fun for children, creaking coffins drawing tweens and trolling hulks delivering haunts and scares to adults lead to crazes, like The Conjuring or The Conjuring 2.

 In Focus?
 Strange images lurk in smart phones.
 Thrilling tricks drive friends to action.
 Everyone wants to make sense of something surfacing in a photo that does not belong there.
 Do eyes play tricks?